 Services that are covered for you What you must pay when you get these services Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
 Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
-In Network\$10 copayment for each primary care physician's office visit\$35 copayment for each specialist's office visit Cost-sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network. \$40 copayment for each urgent care center visit You are covered for urgently needed services world-wide.
+In Network\$20 copayment for each primary care physician's office visit\$40 copayment for each specialist's office visit Cost-sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network. \$50 copayment for each urgent care center visit You are covered for urgently needed services world-wide.
 If you have an urgent need for care while outside of the U.S. and its territories, you will be responsible to pay for the services rendered upfront.
 You must submit proof of payment to Humana for reimbursement.
 For more information please see the chapter titled "Asking us to pay our share of a bill you have received for covered medical services or drugs".
 We may not reimburse you for all out of pocket expenses.
 This is because our contracted rates may be lower than provider rates outside of the U.S. and its territories.
 You are responsible for any costs exceeding our contracted rates as well as any applicable member cost-share.
-Out of Network \$10 copayment for each primary care physician's office visit \$35 copayment for each specialist's office visit \$40 copayment for each urgent care center visit
+Out of Network \$20 copayment for each primary care physician's office visit \$40 copayment for each specialist's office visit \$50 copayment for each urgent care center visit

-Services that are covered for you What you must pay when you get these services Vision services (Medicare-covered) Covered services include: In Network • Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, \$35 copayment for each specialist's office visit including treatment for age-related macular degeneration.
+Services that are covered for you What you must pay when you get these services Vision services (Medicare-covered) Covered services include: In Network treatment of diseases and injuries of the eye, \$40 copayment for each specialist's office visit including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. \$0 copayment for eyeglasses and contact lenses following cataract surgery • For people with diabetes, screening for diabetic retinopathy is covered once per year.
-Out of Network • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an \$35 copayment for each specialist's office visit intraocular lens.
+Out of Network One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an interpolation of the contact lenses after each cataract surgery that includes insertion of an interpolation. \$40 copayment for each specialist's office visit intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
 Corrective lenses/frames (and replacements) needed after a cataract removal without a lens implant. \$0 copayment for eyeglasses and contact lenses following cataract surgery Vision services (Routine) You are covered for supplemental vision benefits.
 In Network Humana is not responsible for the availability or ongoing participation of any provider.
 Provider availability may change.
 Always make sure your provider is in the network before you receive care.
-If \$35 copayment for routine exam up to 1 per year. you want the name of a provider or need a provider Out of Network directory, you may access www.humana.com/finder/provider-directories/ or call Customer Care. \$35 copayment for routine exam up to 1 per year.
+If \$40 copayment for routine exam (includes refraction) up to 1 per year. you want the name of a provider or need a provider Out of Network directory, you may access www.humana.com/finder/provider-directories/ or call Customer Care. \$40 copayment for routine exam (includes refraction) up to 1 per year.
 Benefits received out-of-network are subject to any in-network benefit maximums, limitations, and/or exclusions.